 After being forced onto the ground, Black Adam sees his chance to regain the advantage.
 As such, his punches the ground as the massive fissure reaches the nearby dam, causing the barrier to start falling apart.

 This situation forces our heroes to split up as Superman uses his Heat Vision to blast the cliffsides.
 This in turn created a series a boulders in order to slow down the massively running water.
 It proves to be of little effect as it makes its way towards Fawcett City.

 Meanwhile, Captain Marvel gives chase back into his hometown.
 Once inside city limits however, Black Adam takes a woman as his hostage.
-He demands that C.M. changes back into his child form and only then will he let the lady go.
+He demands for our hero to change back into his child form and only then will he let the lady go.
 With no other choice, the good captain says his magic word and transforms back into lil’ Batson.